tbaums/www/content/docs/cli.md

 Events:     <none>
 ```

-The status of the currently applied plan can then be found when looking at the particular `PlanExecution`:
+You can then find the status of the currently applied plan when looking at the particular `PlanExecution`:

 ```bash
 $ kubectl describe planexecution up-deploy-493146000